isc-projects/kea/doc/sphinx/arm/config-backend.rst

 Using the database as a configuration repository for Kea servers also brings other benefits, such as:

--  the ability to use database specific tools to access the configuration information;
+-  the ability to use database-specific tools to access the configuration information;

 -  the ability to create customized statistics based on the information